Pete Brock: Present

+Brock continues to be active in the automotive industry, giving presentations on automotive history, writing articles and editorials, judging car shows, and designing new automobiles using his original techniques of designing with clay models.
+In 2008, Brock designed a lightweight and aerodynamic car trailer called the Aerovault, made of aluminum and composite materials, employing his successful aerodynamic effects with race cars, including a fully skinned underside.

+Seeing the need for such a trailer in the industry beyond their own use, Brock's wife Gayle founded Aerovault LLC, managing the company on a day-to-day basis including manufacturing, marketing and sales.
+Gayle also runs Brock's original BRE operation which now focuses on offering memorabilia from the 1960s and 1970s, and aftermarket parts and accessories for Datsun 510s and 240Z and Daytona Cobra Coupe replicas.

 Awards and recognition

 In 2010, the International Society for Vehicle Preservation presented Brock with their International Automotive Media Lifetime Achievement Award.

 Later that same year, the Art Center College of Design awarded Brock their Lifetime Achievement Award for "Outstanding accomplishment in the fields of automotive design, technology, innovation, motorsports and journalism".

 In 2012, BRE received a Commendation from the City of Henderson for "their contributions to the automobile industry and in appreciation of their community support."

-Brock, in January 2013, was awarded the Phil Hill Award by the Road Racing Drivers Club (RRDC).
+In 2013, Brock was awarded the Phil Hill Award by the Road Racing Drivers Club (RRDC).
 The RRDC presents the Phil Hill Award for outstanding service to road racing.
 Brock was presented the award at the Daytona Speedway by Bobby Rahal.

+In 2016, Brock was awarded the Spirit of Competition Award by the Simeone Foundation Automotive Museum.

 In 2017, Brock was inducted into the Sports Car Club of America Hall of Fame.

+In 2022, Brock was inducted into the Motorsports Hall of Fame.

+In 2022, Brock was voted by a worldwide group of his peers (designers) to receive the Eyes On Design Lifetime Achievement Award for design.